John Mearsheimer: "Why the Ukraine Crisis is the West's Fault"

 Mearsheimer wrote that the US and its allies have pushed for the eastward enlargement of NATO and the EU despite Russian opposition, pointing to the 2008 Bucharest summit and the 2009 Eastern Partnership initiative.
-He concluded that they "should abandon their plan to westernize Ukraine and instead aim to make it a neutral buffer state between NATO and Russia".
+He concluded that the EU and NATO "should abandon their plan to westernize Ukraine and instead aim to make it a neutral buffer state between NATO and Russia".
 Regarding "the claim that Ukraine has the right to determine whom it wants to ally with", Mearsheimer says "This is a dangerous way for Ukraine to think about its foreign policy choices.
 The sad truth is that might often makes right when great-power politics are at play".

-Michael McFaul and Stephen Sestanovich published their response to Mearsheimer in the November/December 2014 issue of Foreign Affairs.
+American academics Michael McFaul and Stephen Sestanovich published their response to Mearsheimer in the November/December 2014 issue of Foreign Affairs.
 They argued that Russian foreign policy was not a reaction to the US, but was driven by internal Russian politics.
 They rejected his description of the Ukrainian revolution as a "coup", countering that "after police killed scores of demonstrators in downtown Kiev, the whole country turned against him [Yanukovych], effectively ending his political career.
 Parliament removed him by a unanimous vote".

 In the book, War in Ukraine: Conflict, Strategy, and the Return of a Fractured World, McFaul and Robert Person criticize Mearsheimer's arguments.
 They write that if Putin believed NATO was a military threat, he would not have deepened co-operation in the early 2000s and again in 2010, when NATO enlargement was ongoing.
 They point to Putin's statements in the early 2000s, when he said Ukraine in NATO would not concern Russia.
 They also wrote that Ukraine's parliament only revoked its neutral status in late 2014, "after Russia had invaded Crimea and the Donbas".
 In their view, Putin's actions are more driven by Russian neo-imperialism.

 Political scientist Filip Kostelka said Mearsheimer "ignores the fact that Ukrainians – like other Eastern Europeans – have been actively seeking NATO membership to protect themselves from the Russian threat.
 They did not need to be pushed".
-National security expert Joe Cirincione also said that Mearsheimer ignored this, writing "America did not pull them into an anti-Russian pact".
+American national security expert Joe Cirincione also said that Mearsheimer ignored this, writing "America did not pull them into an anti-Russian pact".
 Following calls to provide weapons to Ukraine to deter Putin, Mearsheimer spoke against the idea.
-In a February 2015 opinion piece in The New York Times, he said that Ukraine's strategic importance to Russia is so great that Russia will continue the conflict at any cost, up to and including the use of nuclear weapons.